akrawchyk/awesome-vim/README.md

 # Awesome Vim

-Plugins are organized by section and ordered alphabetically.
+Plugins organized by section and ordered alphabetically.

 ## Table of Contents